 About the Queensland Small Business Commissioner

 Maree Adshead is the Queensland Small Business Commissioner.
-Maree is an experienced advocate and small business owner having spent 10 years in the legal profession, and as partner of a tier one national law firm.
-She co-founded and built her own successful software start-up businesses which received multiple awards for excellence in innovation, and has also been instrumental in helping others to build theirs.
+Maree is an experienced advocate and small business owner having spent 10 years in the legal profession, as partner of a tier one national law firm.
+She has co-founded and built her own successful software start-up businesses which received multiple awards for excellence in innovation, and has also been instrumental in helping others to build theirs.

 In 2017 Maree was appointed the inaugural Queensland Small Business Champion, establishing a trusted interface between business and government, advocating on behalf of the Queensland small business community, as well as triaging and referring disputes.